DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 5.1.2 =
+= 5.2.0 =
-New layout: Ratings.
-Display plugin or theme ratings in a card format.
-Numerous bug fixes.
+New feature: Easy Digital Downloads integration.
+Fixing the large layout in the block editor.
+Fixing mobile styling for CSS.